-Dumpsters are provided to qualifying groups a maximum of once every twelve months, for the duration of the program.
+Dumpsters are provided to qualifying groups a maximum of once every Fiscal Year (July 2016-July 2017).
 The number of free dumpsters is limited by funding availability.
 Dumpsters will be allocated in the order applications are received.
 If the number of requests for dumpsters exceeds the available funding, qualifying groups who do not receive a dumpster will be prioritized in the next year of the program.

 How far in advanced should neighborhood groups apply for a dumpster?